 - 1 big tomato

-- Chillies: Roast them over the fireplace /stove.
+- Chilies: Roast them over the fireplace or stove.
 Do not forget to punch holes before roasting them

-- Tomatoes: Roast the tomato by the fireplace or simply roast them on a flat tawa/grill over the stove.
+- Tomatoes: Roast the tomato by the fireplace or simply roast them on a flat tawa or grill over the stove.
 Keep turning to make sure it is cooked well from the inside as well.
 Once done, peel the tomato and keep it aside.

 - Cut the ginger into flat slices so that it can be mashed easily

-Use a mortar and pestle to mash all the ingredients to a fine paste.
-Here, we have used an aluminium Naga chutney bowl.
+- Now, use a mortar and pestle to mash all the ingredients to a fine paste.
+(Here, we have used an aluminum Naga chutney bowl).